nondejus/AwesomeUnityCommunity/README.md

 * [GSLS Optimizer](https://github.com/aras-p/glsl-optimizer) - GLSL optimizer based on Mesa's GLSL compiler.
 Used in Unity for mobile shader optimization. (#SHADERS)
 * [Memory Profiler](https://bitbucket.org/Unity-Technologies/memoryprofiler) - Unity 5.3a4 has a new very lowlevel memory profiler API.
 It can tell you which objects got blamed for how much C++ memory allocations.
 * [Support for Unity Memory Profiler](https://github.com/robertoardila/support-unity-memoryprofiler "") - Extension for the existing Unity memory profiler project.
+* [DekosTools](https://github.com/rafaelhipercg/DekosTools "") - Tools to make work easier on Unity3D.
+* [PPTech Build Tools](https://github.com/quatmo/pptech-build-tools "") - Build Tools for Unity 3D that we use for Braveland game.

 ## :electric_plug: Plugins <a name="plugins"></a>